 Competent Christ-centered leaders foster healthier churches and impact their communities with the gospel.

-By partnering with indigenous ministries, we reach leaders across South Asia and Africa: rural pastors leading churches along the Pakistan border, leaders in interiors of Francophone Africa, leaders in remote East Africa, and influencers among persecuted believers in northern India and Nepal.
+By partnering with indigenous ministries, we reach leaders across South Asia and Africa: rural pastors leading churches along the Pakistan border, leaders in interiors of Francophone Africa, leaders in remote East Africa, and influencers among persecuted believers in South Asia.

 Together we can address two critical, crippling church problems: